sr-murthy/fsrapiclient/docs/sources/usage.rst

 Searching for FRNs, IRNs and PRNs
 =================================

 Generally, firm reference numbers (FRN), individual reference numbers (IRN), and product reference numbers (PRN), may not be known in advance.
-These can be found via the following client search methods, which returns strings if the searches are successful:
+These can be found via the following client search methods, which return strings if the searches are successful:

 - :py:meth:`~fsrapiclient.api.FsrApiClient.search_frn()` - case-insensitive search for FRNs
 - :py:meth:`~fsrapiclient.api.FsrApiClient.search_irn()` - case-insensitive search for IRNs
 - :py:meth:`~fsrapiclient.api.FsrApiClient.search_prn()` - case-insensitive search for PRNs

-All three methods triggers an :py:class:`~fsrapiclient.exceptions.FsrApiResponseException` in case of non-unique, multiple results, or no data.
+All three methods trigger an :py:class:`~fsrapiclient.exceptions.FsrApiResponseException` in case of non-unique, multiple results, or no data.

 FRNs, IRNs, and PRNs are associated with unique firms, individuals, and funds, respectively, in the FS Register, whether current or past.
 The more precise the name substring the more likely is an exact, unique result.
 Some examples are given below for each type of search, starting with FRNs: